 🔅President of the Temple Renovation Committee, Madras.

 🔅President of TTV High School.
-He contributed land and significant funds to the school – now functioning as Dr. Guruswami Mudaliar TTV High School at Chennai.
+He contributed 20 acres of land and significant funds to the school – now functioning as Dr. Guruswami Mudaliar TTV High School at Chennai.

 An Outstanding Indian Physician